 Work on higher layer protocols has focused in particular on routing.
-Geographical routing, which exploits the knowledge of the nodes' locations to determine the best next relay so as to minimize the total energy consumption, was addressed in [96].
-A distributed geographical routing protocol with integrated power control was proposed in [78].
-Distributed routing for delay-sensitive and delay-insensitive applications was investigated in [97], while a distributed procedure for initial neighbor discovery was proposed in [98].
+Geographical routing, which exploits the knowledge of the nodes' locations to determine the best next relay so as to minimize the total energy consumption, was addressed in [15.99].
+A distributed geographical routing protocol with integrated power control was proposed in [15.81].
+Distributed routing for delay-sensitive and delay-insensitive applications was investigated in [15.100], while a distributed procedure for initial neighbor discovery was proposed in [15.101].
 Transport control protocols have been considered to a much lesser extent, since end-to-end retransmission suffers greatly from long delays and high packet error rate.

 Cross-layer design plays an important role in acoustic systems, both between adjacent network layers and between adjacent system functions.
-Examples of cross-layer design include frequency allocation and power control integration with MAC and routing [78]; topology / sleep control for energy-efficiency in fixed networks [56], [95], [99]; packet size selection for optimizing the throughput/energy performance of MAC protocols [100], and optimization of rateless packet coding (network coding) for use with half-duplex acoustic links [101].
+Examples of cross-layer design include frequency allocation and power control integration with MAC and routing [15.81]; topology/sleep control for energy-efficiency in fixed networks [15.56, 98, 102]; packet size selection for optimizing the throughput/energy performance of MAC protocols [15.103], and optimization of rateless packet coding (network coding) for use with half-duplex acoustic links [15.104].
 An example of cross-function design is integration of localization/navigation with acoustic communications.
-The use of acoustic modems as traveling beacons that help to localize AUVs by measuring the relative propagation delays in a network is described in [89].
-Such localization may in turn support geographical routing protocols in which location information is used to find the best routes through the network.
+The use of acoustic modems as traveling beacons that help to localize AUVs by measuring the relative propagation delays in a network is described in [15.92].
+Such localization may, in turn, support geographical routing protocols in which location information is used to find the best routes through the network.

 The issues of mobility and delay-tolerance have received particular attention.
-Channel access in a network composed of both fixed and mobile nodes was studied in Ref.[99], via a simulation analysis that compares the Aloha and the DACAP protocols.
-Both were found to provide satisfactory performance which is further enhanced for mobile applications by simple modifications such as back-to-back repetitions.
-Ref.
-[102] investigated routing in a delay-tolerant network (DTN), comparing two classes of protocols, one based on spray-and-wait principle and another based on resource allocation for intentional DTN.
+Channel access in a network composed of both fixed and mobile nodes was studied in [15.102], via a simulation analysis that compares the Aloha and the DACAP protocols.
+Both were found to provide satisfactory performance, which is further enhanced for mobile applications by simple modifications such as back-to-back repetitions.
+[15.105] investigated routing in a delay-tolerant network (DTN), comparing two classes of protocols, one based on spray-and-wait principle and the other based on resource allocation for intentional DTN.
 In conditions of high load, the latter was found to outperform the former as well as basic flooding in terms of packet delivery ratio regardless of mobility conditions, while the former showed better performance in terms of average delivery ratio.
-Ref.
-[103] considered a swarm of free-floating mobile sensor nodes that need to report their measurements to a central station.
-Ref.
-[104] considered location-based routing in a mobile network.
+[15.106] considered a swarm of free-floating mobile sensor nodes that need to report their measurements to a central station.
+[15.107] considered location-based routing in a mobile network.
 To improve the performance, the nodes do not use the current knowledge of the destination's location, but instead form a prediction based on the history of motion.
-Ref.
-[105] also investigated location-based routing, which it enhanced by inclusion of a link quality metric into the decision-making process.
-Finally, Ref.[106] explored the idea of waiting for a favorable link to present itself before forwarding a packet.
+[15.108] also investigated location-based routing, which it enhanced by inclusion of a link quality metric into the decisionmaking process.
+Finally, [15.109] explored the idea of waiting for a favorable link to present itself before forwarding a packet.
 In other words, an AUV may not wish to waste its energy transmitting to a relay far away, but may instead want to wait for a better opportunity.
 Once such an opportunity presents itself, highly directional transmission is exploited to focus the energy in a desired direction.